As a PPC manager, nothing feels better than an account running smoothly.

 While many companies may truly be interested in a product or service, they simply may just not have the budget right now.

-Is that a reason to unqualify those particular leads?
+Are budget concerns a reason to unqualify those particular leads?

 A strategic shift could be to categorize these leads in a “budget issue” category.